ADVISORI Logo

 • Unstructured processes without clear workflows and rules

-🔍 Evaluation Criteria for Process Selection:
+🔍 Evaluation criteria for process selection:

 • Economic viability: Potential for time and cost savings

-• Implementation complexity: Technical feasibility and effort
+• Implementation complexity: Technical feasibility and effort required

-💻 Leading RPA Platforms Overview:
+💻 Leading RPA platforms at a glance:

 • Blue Prism: Enterprise-focused platform with strong governance and scalability